 Draft report clarifications and corrective action requests by validation team Ref. to checklist question in table 2 Summary of project owner response Validation team conclusion clearly defined the archive plan for all monitoring data.
 CL 1 The project proponent is requested to provide documentary evidence of the starting date of the project as the earliest of implementation, construction and real action in line with the guidelines of EB 41.
-CL 1 (Continuing) However, according EB 41 guideline, since the start date is before 3August 2008, evidence to prove that CDM benefits were a decisive factor in the decision to proceed with the Project is needed.
-Also, chronology of even to prove that continuing and real actions were taken to secure CDM status for the project in parallel with its implementation is to be provided with evidences.
-B.3.4 C.1.1 Brascarbon considers the date of 03/03/2008 as starting date of the project activity, with respect biodigester construction contract with Zacarias Renato Moscon.
+B.3.4 C.1.1 Brascarbon considers the date of 05/08/2008 as starting date of the project activity, with respect biodigester construction contract with Construtec.
 This is in line with EB41 guidelines.
 The evidence to prove the starting date will be sent to DNV Brazil.
-The document -Relatorio de Impacto Ambiental - sent to DNV Brazil with this report.
-Time schedule of the project sent to DNV Brazil to prove the continuing the real actions of the CDM status.
-According reviewed PDD version 2 issued on 25 June 2009, and complementary evidences, the starting date and the intention to implement methane avoidance projects from swine manure management systems could be confirmed as the starting project date on 03 March 2008 with the start of biodigester construction on farma of Zacarias Renato Moscon .
+According reviewed PDD version 2 issued on 25 June 2009, and complementary evidences, the starting date and the intention to implement methane avoidance projects from swine manure management systems could be confirmed as the starting project date on 05 August 2008 with the start of biodigester construction on farm Condomínio Nuporã of Construtec.
 The LoI signed by the PP could evidenced the CDM consideration for the project.
 In addition, complementary information was provided as evidence for the starting date and the intention to implement methane avoidance projects from swine manure management systems.
 As the validation process started on 28 August 2008 continuing and real actions were taken to secure CDM status for the project.
 Therefore this CL is closed.
+CL 1 (Continuing) The document -Relatorio de Impacto